Top 10 wine river cruises in Europe

-Viking’s new-for-2014 Heart of Bordeaux cruise starts from the ancient city of the same name and includes several tours as well as on board education.
-There’s a day trip through the Medoc and Margaux wine regions, stopping to sample several wines, a tour of Saint-Émilion, and an excursion to Sauternes to see how the famed dessert wines are made and then, of course, sample them.
-At an extra cost you can visit Cognac, brandy’s historic home.
-Viking Forseti, launched in March, is one of the new longships featuring the Aquavit Terrace at the front, perfect for sipping a glass of rich red as the shimmering scenery passes by and the sun goes down.
+Viking’s new-for-2022 Châteaux, Rivers & Wine cruise starts from the ancient city of Bordeaux and includes several tours as well as on board education.
+There’s a day trip through the Medoc and Margaux wine regions, stopping to sample several wines, a tour of Saint-Émilion, and an excursion to Sauternes to see how the famed dessert wines are made and then, of course, sample them as well as discovering the ports, vineyards, farms and forests of Aquitaine.
+It’s all done on board one of Viking’s longships that feature the Aquavit Terrace at the front, perfect for sipping a glass of rich red as the shimmering scenery passes by and the sun goes down.

-You’ll also visit Pinhão in Portugal’s heartland is Pinhão, hub of the port-making area, with a visit to a producer to learn about the 400-year-old history of port and the process involved – and tastings.
+You’ll also visit Pinhão in Portugal’s heartland, the hub of the port-making area, with a visit to a producer to learn about the 400-year-old history of port and the process involved – and tastings.
 There are dinners at the family-owned winery Quinta da Avessada and at the Vintage House Hotel, a converted 18th-century wine quinta overlooking the river, as well as tours of Porto, Guimarães (Portugal’s early capital), the Baroque Mateus Palace (pictured on the Mateus Rosé bottle) and the medieval Spanish city of Salamanca.